top

 New Mexico CBD is legal in New Mexico, but assisted living residences are responsible for the administration of medications, so check with residence regarding its policy on CBD.
 Memory care facilities in New Mexico may have its own policies regarding CBD and its administration, so check with the residence.

-New York CBD is newly legal in New York, and assisted living residents may self-administer medications.
-Residents interested in CBD should check with a residence on its policy.
+New York CBD is legal in New York.
+Because New York assisted living residents may self-administer medications, CBD should be allowed.
 Memory-care residents in New York with Alzheimer’s or dementia should check with communities for their policies on CBD.

 North Carolina Hemp-derived CBD is technically legal in North Carolina, but state officials have said they consider edible CBD illegal.
 Residents interested in CBD should check facilities’ policies and may want to avoid CBD-infused foods or drinks.
 Trained staff may administer medications in North Carolina memory care communities but interested residents should check a residence’s policy on CBD.